kppoku/alx-low_level_programming/0x14-bit_manipulation/README.md

               Write a function that checks the endianness.
 Task 7 Crackme3

-              Find the password for this program
+              Find the password for this program.